dart-lang/language/working/4271 - static enough metaprogramming/proposal.md

 }
 ```

-Note that all methods are annotated with `@konst` so if compiler supports
+Note that all methods are annotated with `@konst` so if the compiler supports
 `@konst` these must be invoked on constant objects and will be folded away -
 compiler does not need to store any information itself.